open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ### Context propagation

-- context created for HTTP client span (if valid) MUST be injected on outgoing request header using configured [propagator](../../context/api-propagators.md)
+`Context` created for HTTP client span (if valid) MUST be injected on outgoing request headers using configured [propagator](../../context/api-propagators.md).
+Instrumentation that injects `Context` into HTTP request headers MUST also emit a span that complies with other client requirements in this specification.

-- Exception: if outgoing HTTP request already has valid context (for configured propagator), it cannot be changed and new span MUST NOT be recorded
+**Exception**: if outgoing HTTP request already has valid `Context` (for configured propagator), it cannot be changed and new span MUST NOT be recorded.

 #### Example 1: context propagation